 I now have 2 daughters – 4 and 5 years old – and I spend less than $150 a year, per child, on their clothing, jackets, and shoes.
 I love that I can easily recycle the items we no longer use, and I feel good about my purchases, knowing I’m buying recycled items as well.
 I’ve learned how to essentially trade my children’s clothing each season, and in this post, I’m going to tell you how.

-Consignment shopping combines all the best parts of ebay, craigslist and garage sales: highly discounted prices on gently used items – without the worst parts: shipping fees, no-shows, and limited selection.
-There are lots of ways to shop consignment: 1) traditional brick and mortar consignment stores that stand year-round and offer gently used merchandise at a discount; 2) seasonal sales that pop up just twice a year –for 2 – 5 days–and offer great deals on clothing, shoes, baby equipment, toys, books, puzzles, and more.
+Consignment shopping combines all the best parts of ebay, craigslist, garage sales, and mom facebook groups: highly discounted prices on gently used items – without the worst parts: shipping fees, no-shows, and limited selection.
+There are lots of ways to shop consignment: 1) brick and mortar consignment stores that stand year-round and offer gently used merchandise at a discount; 2) seasonal consignment sales that pop up just twice a year –for 2 – 5 days–and offer great deals on clothing, shoes, baby equipment, toys, books, puzzles, and more.

 If you’re not familiar, here’s how a season consignment sale works:

 Usually about half of the inventory at seasonal sales is for children 2 years old and younger.
 This is because, as you know, those little pumpkins grow so fast that they often have bins of clothing, gear and toys that are hardly used.
 If you have a baby, you can score incredible deals on like-new clothing and shoes – and also on all sorts of baby gear, carriers, hiking backpacks, tricycles, ride on toys, duplo blocks, puzzles – almost all of your favorite items for your kids can be found!
 Because consignors set their own prices at seasonal consignment sales, some of the deals are too good to miss.

 And that leads me to this list.The top 3 things every new mom should know about seasonal consignment sales:Click To Tweet